membase/ns_server/DESIGN.markdown

     mc_client_binary_ac:cmd(get, SocketToBinaryServer, RecvCallback,
                             ["many", "multiget", "keys"]).

-The mc_client_binary_ac implementation will convert that into 3 binary GETKQ calls and a NOOP call.
+...then the mc_client_binary_ac implementation will convert that single call into into 3 binary GETKQ calls and a NOOP call.

 # The Server Side